npm/rfcs/accepted/0000-parent-package.md

 ## Detailed Explanation

+Add a new file called `source-package.json`.
+This source file is used to generate a new `package.json` with inhereted `dependencies`, `scripts` and `overrides`.

-Extend package.json format with an `extends` field.
-In this field an object can specified which contains the following keys:
+The source file contains an `extends` field, which specifies an object containing the following keys:
 * name the name of the parent package.json.
 * version, local path or Git repository to use to resolve the parent package.